benelan/choroator/README.md

 * add class break support to folium
 * add density support to folium
 * use pandas for the web function
-* and a population normalization option (framework already in place with density)
+* add a population normalization option (framework already in place with density)
-* clean up and comment code
-* clean up readme
 * start integrating county GEOJSONs